netanellevine/The_Pokemon_game/README.md

 * Data - this directory contains 4 different graphs as a json format.
 * icons - this directory contains the icons we used in this project.
 * client_pyhton - this directory contains all the python files.
   a.
-Agents - file contains 2 classes Agent and Agent.
+Agents - file contains 2 classes Agent and Agent.<br>
   b.
-Pokemons - file contains 2 classes Pokemons and Pokemon.
+Pokemons - file contains 2 classes Pokemons and Pokemon.<br>
   c.
-DiGraph - file contains the Graph object.
+DiGraph - file contains the Graph object.<br>
   d.
-GraphAlgo - file contains the GraphAlgo object.
+GraphAlgo - file contains the GraphAlgo object.<br>
-  e. node_data - file contains the node_data object.
+  e. node_data - file contains the node_data object.<br>
-  f. client - file contains the client object the api that is responsible of this program.
+  f. client - file contains the client object the api that is responsible of this program.<br>
-  g. utilities - file with some method to help the project.
+  g. utilities - file with some method to help the project.<br>
-  h. tests - this directory contains tests wev'e made for the project.
+  h. tests - this directory contains tests wev'e made for the project.<br>
 * Ex4_Server_V0.0.jar - the jar file that makes this program runnable.